bbux-dev/datacraft/docs/source/usage.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 Datacraft provides a way to discover registered types using the `datacraft.custom_type_loader` entry point.
 At load time all the entry points for this key are loaded.
-This allows you users to create their own libraries and packages that use the `@datacraft.registry.*` decorators.
+This allows users to create their own libraries and packages that use the :ref:`@datacraft.registry.*<registry_decorators>` decorators.
 To add an entry point to your setup.cfg or setup.py for the `datacraft.custom_type_loader`:

 .. tabs::